Can Urgent Care Prescribe Birth Control?

 These services are available 24/7, so you can always control your prescription online or request more when needed.
 No insurance is needed, and you’ll be given additional support to ensure you are requesting the right dosage and products.

-All you have to do is download the DrHouse app, set up a free account, book an online visit with one of our doctors, then get your prescription sent to your preferred pharmacy.
+All you have to do is download the DrHouse app, set up a free account, book an online visit with one of our doctors, and then get your prescription sent to your preferred pharmacy.
 The entire process can take just 15 minutes, and it’s more affordable than you might think.

 These are just some of the benefits of telemedicine and why you should switch to getting your birth control online.
 At the end of the day, it’s far more effective than getting your birth control from a doctor in person and you don’t need to travel out to an urgent care center to pick up your prescription.